lewagon/dotfiles/01-Ruby/03-Iterators-Blocks/03-Burger-restaurant/README.md

 ![Side note](https://raw.githubusercontent.com/lewagon/fullstack-images/master/ruby/burger-restaurant-yield.svg?sanitize=true)

 Great!
 We found a way to programmatically send the additional info to our cook in the kitchen.
 Now, let's make sure we change the code of the `burger` method to make it actually work!
+`yield` is the helper you need to execute the block, it will take place in your method to apply on-demand instructions to the main ingredient.

 Upgrade `burger` to welcome a block:
 - Use `yield` to call the block on the main `ingredient`.